TheFlame09/resistor-calculator/README.md

 * Calculate: Click the “Enter” button to get the resistance value.
 * Reset: Click the "Reset" button to reset the value of the resistor.

+# Tips for Reading Resistors
+ * Always read from left to right.
+ * For 3-band resistors, the first band is usually the nearest to the edge.
+ * For 5 and 4-band resistors, the tolerance band is usually spaced further apart from the other bands.
+ * For 6-band resistors, the tolerance and temperature coefficient bands are typically grouped together at the end.

 # Release notes
 ## version 1.0.4: